Compute LCMV spatial filter.

 To obtain the Sekihara unit-noise-gain vector beamformer, you should use

-weight_norm='unit-noise-gain', pick_ori='vector'
+weight_norm='unit-noise-gain', pick_ori='vector' followed by

-vec_stc.project('pca', src)
+vec_stc.project('pca', src).

 Changed in version 0.21: The computations were extensively reworked, and the default for

-was set to 'unit-noise-gain-invariant'
+weight_norm was set to 'unit-noise-gain-invariant'.

 References

-Compute evoked ERS source power using DICS, LCMV beamformer, and dSPM
+mne.beamformer.make_lcmv#Compute evoked ERS source power using DICS, LCMV beamformer, and dSPM